kalikaneko/bitmask-openwrt/README.md

 Until the package is a bit more polished (daemon, logs etc), you can run things manually from a tmux screen or similar:

 ```
-/usr/bin/bitmaskd
+DEBUG=2 /usr/bin/bitmaskd
 ```

-The supported models can be controlled with the toggle button (copy `scripts/BTN_0` to `/etc/rc.button/BTN_0`).
+The supported models can be controlled with the toggle button (A symlink should be created in `/etc/rc.button/BTN_0` on the first run).
 One of the leds will be toggled on/off to indicate the status of the tunnel.

-Alternatively, for the time being you can control the connection via the REST
+Alternatively, for the time being you can control the connection via the REST API:
-api:

 ```
 # with curl, locally from the router